design-automation/mobius-sim-funcs/documentation/poly2d.md

 ## Stitch

-**Description:** Adds vertices to polyline and polygons at all locations where egdges intersect one another.
+**Description:** Adds vertices to polyline and polygons at all locations where edges intersect one another.
 The vertices are welded.
 This can be useful for creating networks that can be used for shortest path calculations.